The greatest pleasure in life is doing what people say you cannot do.

 Life as a Cabaret - Kissing the Goldfish and Going Solo

-By the mid-nineties, Sebastian had got together with actress Charlotte Bicknell and set up Kissing the Goldfish, a music comedy act which appearaned at three Edinburgh Festivals, two Glastonburys and other festivals and performances in Asia, Australia and Europe.
-A break in the performance schedule for Goldfish in 1998 led to Sebastian developing his own solo show Agreeably Mad which he performed at several London venues and at the Edinburgh Pleasance in 2000.
+By the mid-nineties, Sebastian had got together with actress Charlotte Bicknell and set up Kissing the Goldfish, a music comedy act, which appeared at three Edinburgh Festivals, two Glastonburys and other festivals with performances in Asia, Australia and Europe.
+A break in the touring schedule for Goldfish in 1998 led to Sebastian developing his own solo show Agreeably Mad, which he performed at several London venues and at the Edinburgh Pleasance in 2000.
 Parts of this show were also seen at the Komedia in Brighton and at the Drill Hall London in early 2003.
-In a reunion appearance, Sebastian once more joined forces with Charlie Bicknell as special guest on her aptly titled Night of the Goldfish show at the legendary Pizza on the Park venue in February 2010, which was followed by a return to Edinburgh the same year, with a midnight show at the Gilded Balloon.
+In a reunion appearance, Sebastian once more joined forces with Charlie Bicknell as special guest on her aptly titled Night of the Goldfish show at the legendary Pizza on the Park venue in February 2010, which was followed by a return to Edinburgh the same year, with a midnight show at the Gilded Balloon. |

 First Brush with Recognition - The Love Trilogy

-In 1998, Sebastian's play The Power of Lovewas shortlisted for the coveted Verity Bargate new writing award.
+In 1998, Sebastian's play The Power of Love was shortlisted for the coveted Verity Bargate new writing award.
 The play was then disqualified from the competition because a highly acclaimed production at The Southwark Playhouse opened before an announcement of the winner had been made, and so rendered it ineligible as an 'unperformed' play.

 The piece nevertheless ushered in a significant development for Sebastian, as it persuaded one of London's leading literary agents, Rod Hall, to represent him as a writer.
-Furthermore, US publisher Smith & Kraus selected no fewer than five excerpts from the play for their 1999 editions ofBest Men's Monologues and Best Women's Monologues.
+Furthermore, US publisher Smith & Kraus selected no fewer than five excerpts from the play for their 1999 editions of Best Men's Monologues and Best Women's Monologues.

 From Stage to Screen - Two Shorts and a Feature

-In 2004, Sebastian wrote and directed his first short film,Twenty-Six Takes on Life Without Allen.
-With Charlotte Bicknell and Matt Emery in the leading roles and Miles Conder as Director of Photography, this 30-minute drama was the first project to be realised under the 'label' of Sebastian's production company OptimistCreations and was screened at festivals in Chicago, Los Angeles, Lisbon, Padua and London.
+In 2004, Sebastian wrote and directed his first short film, Twenty-Six Takes on Life Without Allen.
+With Charlotte Bicknell and Matt Emery in the leading roles and Miles Conder as Director of Photography, this 30-minute drama was the first project to be realised under the label of Sebastian's new production company Optimist Creations and was screened at festivals in Chicago, Los Angeles, Lisbon, Padua and London.
+This was followed in 2006 by The Study of Bunkers & Mounds in a Temperate Climate (Relatively Speaking), which was "highly commended" in that year's TCM Classic Shorts Competition and subsequently formed part of the Official Selection at the Locarno International Film Festival in August 2007.
+In 2009 Sebastian produced the award-winning Daisy's Last Stand for writer/director Gary Grant, and in October 2010 he shot his first full-length feature as a writer/director and producer: The Hour of Living was completed in February 2012 and has since been nominated for the Basel Film Prize in the 'Best Feature' category and been screened at festivals in Italy, New York and Australia. |

 The Next Phase - Topical Drama and an Apocalyptic Comedy...

-Having taken a step away from theatre after completion of The Love Trilogy, Sebastian wrote his next three plays in quick succession: Top Story, in which two young men await the end of the world while watching TV received its first exposure as a rehearsed reading at the ICA London in May 2008 as part of the Accidental Festival, and by June the next year casting was underway for Elder Latimer is in Love, in which a Mormon missionary falls in love with a young Muslim woman who is determined to go all the way for her faith.
-The play opened at Arcola Theatre on 7th September 2009 and ran there for an original four weeks run to rapt audience and critical response.
+Having taken a step away from theatre after completion of the Love Trilogy, Sebastian wrote his next three plays in quick succession: Top Story, in which two young men await the end of the world while watching TV, received its first exposure as a rehearsed reading at the ICA London in May 2008 as part of the Accidental Festival, and by June the next year casting was underway for Elder Latimer is in Love, in which a Mormon missionary falls in love with a young Muslim woman who is determined to go all the way for her faith.
+The play opened at Arcola Theatre on 7th September 2009 and ran there for an original four week run to rapt audience and critical response.
+Baur au Lac, set at the famous hotel of the same name on Lake Zürich unites two sisters in their sixties who attend one of their son's weddings and whose lives are brought into a whole new light by events far away from their oasis of peace.
+A rehearsed reading starring Susannah York took place in Spring 2010 and the play is now in development with Park Theatre in Finsbury Park.
+Meanwhile, Top Story, in January 2013, became the last professional theatre production to take place at The Old Vic Tunnels, the famous underground venue beneath Waterloo Station.

 ...and More Film

+Sebastian has written a novel, Angel, which he first published with Optimist in January 2009 and which is now available in hardback, paperback and eBook editions from online retailers worldwide.
+He wrote the libretto and lyrics for Monstersound (music by David Klein, Olivier Truan and Nicky Reiss, shortlisted for the Musical of the Year Competition Copenhagen, 1994), and the libretto for the musical Icon in collaboration with Mercury Workshop Award winner Jonathan Kaldor, which received a rehearsed reading at Her Majesty's Theatre in November 2007 and a first studio production one year later at the Landor Theatre.
+Following an internal workshop at the Lost Theatre and some further development, Icon received its premiere run as an invited show at the New York Musical Festival 2016.
 Since 2007 Sebastian has become increasingly interested in video as an experimental art form and he continues to explore this as part of his work in crossover and new media, using not only video on its own but also in combination with dance, music and the spoken word.
-His first commissioned project in this vein, Now & Then, was shown as a multi-media performance at Werkstattkultur Münchenstein near Basel in Switzerland in June 2009 and by coincidence the next one was also seen in Basel, at the Vorstadttheater, in February 2010, as part of an inter-generational encounter in song and memories, entitled Gibeligääli.
+His first commissioned project in this vein, Now & Then, was shown as a multi-media performance at Werkstattkultur Münchenstein near Basel in Switzerland in June 2009 and by coincidence the following project was also seen in Basel, at the Vorstadttheater, in February 2010, as part of an inter-generational encounter in song and memories, entitled Gibeligääli.
+Ningyō-buri

 Sebastian has also worked extensively as a freelance writer, director and 'content consultant' on large scale multi-media events, exhibitions, brand installations and immersive training experiences in places as varied as London, Berlin, Amsterdam, New York, Hong Kong, New Orleans, Puerto Rico and Beijing.